LukaszJedrasiak/notebook--vim/commands.md

 Pattern:
 ``[counter] {operator} [motion]``

+Pattern explanation:
+- The **operator** determines which action you want to perform: deleting, changing, yanking, formatting, etc.
+- The **counter** allows you to multiply the effect of an operator by performing an action a _counter_ number of times.
+- The **motion** represents the piece of text to which to apply the action defined by the operator.

+Examples:
+- <kbd>5dj</kbd> - delete 5 lines downwards
+- <kbd>df'</kbd> - delete everything in the current line from the cursor until the first occurence of the <kbd>'</kbd> character (including the character itself)
+- <kbd>dt'</kbd> - delete everything in the current line from the cursor until just before the first occurence of the <kbd>'</kbd> character
+- <kbd>ggdG</kbd> - delete the whole document

 ### changes
 - <kbd>u</kbd> - undo the last action
 - <kbd>U</kbd> - undo all changes on the line